RomeItaly.guide

 Interesting Facts about Emperor Augustus

 Heading to Rome?
-Dive into the captivating world of Emperor Augustus, a monumental figure in history.
-This section is packed with intriguing facts that will enrich your travel experience.
-Amaze your friends with your newfound knowledge of the man who shaped the Roman Empire.
+Dive into the fascinating world of Emperor Augustus, a monumental figure in Roman history.
+These intriguing facts will enhance your visit and give you a deeper appreciation of the man who helped shape an empire.

-1. The Forum of Augustus, a grand architectural project initiated by Emperor Augustus in 42 BC, stands as a testament to his reign.
-Today, you can explore its evocative ruins near the Colosseum, where history comes to life.
+1. The Forum of Augustus, an ambitious architectural endeavour launched in 42 BCE, remains a powerful symbol of his legacy.
+Today, you can explore its evocative ruins near the Colosseum.

-2. In 27 BC, Gaius Octavius, also known as Caesar Augustus, became the inaugural Roman Emperor, marking the genesis of the mighty Roman Empire, which would endure for centuries.
+2. In 27 BCE, Gaius Octavius, later known as Caesar Augustus, became the first Roman Emperor, marking the beginning of a new imperial era that would endure for centuries.

-4. The Julio-Claudian dynasty began with Augustus.
-His five successors—Tiberius, Caligula, Claudius, Nero, and Galba—were all tied to him by blood or adoption, shaping Roman history for generations.
+4. He founded the Julio-Claudian dynasty.
+His five successors—Tiberius, Caligula, Claudius, Nero, and Galba—were all related to him by blood or adoption.

-5. The Mausoleum of Augustus, his final resting place, reflects the grandeur of his rule.
-This monumental tomb, built between 28 and 23 BC, showcases the power and wealth of the first Roman Emperor.
+5. The Mausoleum of Augustus, his monumental final resting place, symbolises the splendour of his reign.
+Built between 28 and 23 BCE, it remains a significant site in Rome today.

 Author: Artur Jakucewicz